princiya/intjs/scope/letvsvar.md

 ```
 --------

-*Variable defined, but not declared*
+**Variable defined, but not declared**

+All undeclared variables in JavaScript are global by default!

 ```
 function scope() {